Ancestral origins of environmental (in)attention: Robustness

 \paragraph{Choice of language sample} Matching individuals to their corresponding ethnic ancestors through the use of spoken language could introduce systematic noise.
 First, even though our approach is agnostic on the channel of association apart from existence of a link between individuals and some of their ancestors through shared language, the mapping of descendants to their ancestors is inherently more imprecise for languages with a larger group of speakers (e.g. English, Spanish, Arabic).
 Further, if a large part of our sample is composed of individuals belonging to a particular language group, it is natural to test the sensitivity of our results to the inclusion of such groups.
-To tackle these issues, we consecutively remove three of the largest language groups from our sample.
-We initially exclude English and Spanish speakers from our sample (\hyref{robust}{Appendix Table}, column 2) and run \hyref{main_eq}{Equation} again.
-In the next specification, in addition to English and Spanish speakers, we also remove Arabic speakers (\hyref{robust}{Appendix Table}, column 3).
-Our results and their significance stay consistent across all sample restrictions.
+To tackle these issues, we consecutively remove three of the largest language groups from our sample and re-run \hyref{main_eq}{Equation} for our main variable of interest, i.e. responses to "How important is it for the individual to take care of the environment?".
+We initially exclude English and Spanish speakers from our sample (\hyref{robust}{Table}, column 2) and run \hyref{main_eq}{Equation} again.
+In the next specification, in addition to English and Spanish speakers, we also remove Arabic speakers (\hyref{robust}{Table}, column 3).
+Another way of tackling the bias emanating from large ethnic groups present in our sample is to run a weighted OLS regression where the weights are inverse of the frequency with which individuals of these groups occur in the sample.
+Column 4 reports results obtained from the weighted regressions instead.
+Our results and their significance stay consistent across all sample restrictions and alternate regression specifications.
 Second, for approximately 7\% of the sample in consideration, we had proxied for the language spoken at home with the language of the interview.
-Column 4 in \hyref{robust}{Appendix Table} reports results from the specification where individuals whose language at home was proxied by the language of the interview are removed.
+Column 5 in \hyref{robust}{Table} reports results from the specification where individuals whose language at home was proxied by the language of the interview are removed.
 The coefficients on average variability and average variability squared still retain their original signs and significance levels.